 Do not begin demolition or deconstruction until authorization is received from the Contracting Officer.
 The work of this section is to be performed in a manner that maximizes salvage and recycling of materials.
-Remove rubbish and debris from the station daily; do not allow accumulations inside or outside the buildings on airfield pavements.
+Remove rubbish and debris from the project site; do not allow accumulations inside or outside the buildings.
 The work includes demolition,, salvage of identified items and materials, and removal of resulting rubbish and debris.
 Remove rubbish and debris from Government property daily, unless otherwise directed.
 Store materials that cannot be removed daily in areas specified by the Contracting Officer.
-In the interest of occupational safety and health, perform the work in accordance with EM 385-1-1, Section 23, Demolition, and other applicable Sections.
+In the interest of occupational safety and health, perform the work in accordance with EM 385-1-1.